 Not all classrooms have four walls

-Every Wednesday and Thursday our pupils get the opportunity work with a qualified Forest School practitioner to experience the outdoors and promote learning and social development.
+Every week our pupils get the opportunity work with a qualified Forest School practitioner to experience the outdoors and promote learning and social development.

 At Alumwell Junior School we aim to use the outdoor classroom and natural environment as scaffolding to:

 - build self confidence strengthen bonds between children,

 - awaken a child's inherent inquisitiveness about the natural world,

 - develop an understanding of woodcraft and the ability to make art and usable items through tools and natural materials,